Azure-Samples/data-box-samples/JavaToolforCRC/README.md

 CRC64.java is the source file which has the functionality to compute the checksum.
 The Main function in test.java can be used to exercise it.

+A part of the source is already publicly available here: https://github.com/Azure/azure-storage-cpp/blob/master/Microsoft.WindowsAzure.Storage/src/crc64.cpp.
+However a part of it isn't (the CRC concatenation logic).
+You can refer the attached CRC64.Java class that implements the full CRC algorithm.

 The Main function in test code takes a set of files as inputs, for computing CRC The files should be accessible, in terms of access and permissions.
 The files should be absolute path values.